Sounding Together ‘26: Talinup

 “I participated in Sounding Together 2025 and it was one of (if not the most) stimulating musical experiences I’ve ever had.
 It has changed my life and I feel emboldened to find my own path in music; a way that is natural to me and prioritises what I truly believe in.
 It was a completely unique experience where everything comes together to make it what it is.
 The people are free; making music unselfconsciously and generously, Augusta is a beautiful place, being with the wildlife there has enriched me in every way and the food was crazily good (this seemed musically important somehow).

 Hearing the multitude of fascinating sounds that people made and seeing the freedom of movement accompanying them has healed something in me and taught me that I am allowed to be as I am too.
 Listening to the conversations around music and politics and culture etc, I feel like I finally found people who use music in a way that makes sense to me.
 Why should music be a beautiful and harmless thing, divorced from what’s going on when it’s actually one of the most potent ways to move people and get across ideas?
 There are very specific takeaways too: for example, prior to the workshop, I thought electronic music was none of my business as a violinist, but now I will be finding pedals to expand my sound palette and think this will be just the beginning of a whole new journey.”
-Sola Hughes (2025.2 participant)
+Sola Hughes (2025)

-“Sounding Together is unlike anything In Boorloos.
+“Sounding Together is unlike anything in Boorloos.
 It provides a unique opportunity to sink into artistic practice with one's peers.
 As well as an opportunity to skill share, be challenged and inspired.
 It also provides an experience that might be unique in Australia (?) of living together as artists and peers, but lifting meal preparation and living one's day-to-day life as artistic practice.
 This feels quite subtle.
 But also incredibly important.
 Sounding Together invites us to live our best lives as artist 24/7 - but in a sustainable, ethically-engaged and sociable way.
 While also being mindful of, accepting of, in fact embracing of, the diversity of our experiences of living in the world.
 We are invited explicitly and repeatedly to reflect on what nurtures us as artists and as individuals.
 And to ask that of each other.
 And to provide that for each other.”
-Sage J Harlow (2025 and 2025.2 participant)
+Sage J Harlow (2025)

 “Sounding Together is just so so special; this experience is a gift that keeps giving through new connections, relationships, performing partnerships and practice/skill sharing.
 I have explored, tested, trialled, risked and opened conversations that have and will continue to add to my process and curiosity in time.
 I am leaving reminded that being an artist and thinking like an artist is necessary for a more just, inclusive and communicative world.
 I also feel inspired that living this way is generative towards something bigger than just being and creating artistic work.”
-Lara Dorling (2025 and 2025.2 participant)
+Lara Dorling (2025)

 Acknowledgments